StukFi/opendata/README.md

 # STUK Open Data Website

-A web application for viewing open data results.
+A web application for viewing FMI's open data radiation dose rate results.

-## Usage
+## Setup

+1. Clone the repository.

+2. Install node.js which includes npm (node package manager).

+3. Run 'npm install' to install the project's dependencies.

+4. Run 'npm run build' to build the project for production.
+   Run 'npm run dev' to build the project during development.
+   The project is built in the 'dist' directory.

-1. Create a copy of settings.example.json and name it settings.json.
+5. Create a copy of the file 'settings.example.json' and name it 'settings.json'.
    In the settings file, replace the FMI API key with your own.

-2. Run the scripts in the scripts directory to get data.
+6. Manually run or schedule the scripts in the 'dist/scripts' directory to get data.